LayneTrautmann/team2_cloud_computing_project/README.md

+Here’s a clean, **full drop-in README** with all your requested updates and the rest left intact.

+---

 # PA2 K8s Deployment – Current Status

 This repository contains the automation and application code we used to bring up the PA2 data pipeline.
 Docker/Kubernetes bootstrap (tasks a–c) is stable, the private registry plus image rollout (task d/h/i) is in place, and the pipeline pods can be redeployed end-to-end from our Ansible playbooks.

 All paths below assume you are inside the project directory (for example,